The CEEC envisions a communion whose life, ministry, and parishes are Filled by Scripture, Spirit, and sacrament.

-The CEEC is Evangelical
+The CEEC is Scripture

 The CEEC holds to the truth that the Holy Scriptures are the authoritative Kingdom documents and words of the Covenant, and therefore the Word of God.
 The Scriptures are inspired and contain all things necessary for salvation and godly living.
 The CEEC commends the faithful reading, study, and teaching and preaching of the Word of God.
 The CEEC also embraces the evangelical insistence on a personal relationship with Jesus Christ, a holy life, and a commitment to evangelism and mission.

-The CEEC is Charismatic
+The CEEC is Spirit

 The CEEC believes in receiving Christ’s mandate to be “clothed with power from on high” (Luke 24:49).
 Spiritual gifts are normative in life, worship, and ministry.
 The presence, power, and working of the Holy Spirit are anticipated in worship, daily acts of service, and in personal relationship with the Savior.

-The CEEC is Sacramental and Liturgical.
+The CEEC is Sacrament

 Therefore, this communion retains the historic creeds, episcopacy, and the three-fold nature of ordained ministry.
 As a Convergence communion, the CEEC embraces the Anglican precedent and seeks to be a true expression of the Ancient/Future Church, making visible the Kingdom of God, fulfilling the Great Commission, and manifesting fully the beauty, glory and power of the One Church and its Lord.